sosuisen/git-documentdb/docs-api/git-documentdb.gitdocumentdb.destroy.md

 - The Git repository and the working directory are removed from the filesystem.

-- local\_dir (which is specified in constructor) is not removed.
+- localDir (which is specified in constructor) is not removed.

-- destroy() can remove a database that has not been created yet if a working directory exists.